-- I consider a new college subsidy scheme whose amount varies with year of college, i.e., freshmen, sophomores, etc...: year-dependent subsidies - Year-dependent subsidies will have differential impacts on enrollment & graduation. - Individuals enroll based on high school ability. - Some college enrollees learn their college ability is low and drop out. - ► Back-loaded subsidies would decrease enrollment and increase graduation. - Front-loaded subsidies, vice versa - Questions: What timing of subsidies will maximize the number of college graduates and social welfare?
+- College subsidy scheme varying with year of college: year-dependent subsidies - Year-dependent subsidies will have differential impacts on enrollment & graduation. - Individuals enroll based on high school GPA. - Some college enrollees learn their college GPA is low. - Drop out if they don't like studying or graduating with a low GPA. - \rightarrow Back-loaded subsidies would decrease enrollment and increase graduation. - Questions: What timing of subsidies will maximize the number of college graduates?
+What will maximize social welfare?